zachfeldman/wordpress-haml-sass/README.md

 Styles are compiled from SASS files found in the `app/assets/stylesheets` directory.

-JavaScript inside of the `app/assets/scripts_to_compile` directory will be compiled into one manifest file, with jQuery placed before anything else.
+JavaScript and CoffeeScript files inside of the `app/assets/scripts_to_compile` directory will be compiled into one manifest file, with jQuery placed before anything else.
 Scripts inside of `app/assets/scripts_uncompiled` will just be copied to the `/scripts` folder in the theme.

 All other assets are copied from their respective assets folder to the appropriate theme directory.